AbinZorto/SocialDistance_Yolov4/README.md

 To test on custom video add video to input folder replace './Input/test.mp4' with your video path and run

 ![alt text](https://github.com/AbinZorto/SocialDistance_Yolov4/blob/master/output.gif)

+Supports automatic calibration of distance which allows for use on novel video data